jdaw1/chart_markers/Documentation/ChartMarkers_Description.md

 ## IDs ##

-A unique ID has been assigned to each marker, these IDs generally being of one of four types.
+A unique ID has been assigned to each marker, these IDs generally being of one of five types.

 * A three-alpha [ISO&nbsp;4217](http://en.wikipedia.org/wiki/ISO_4217) currency code, most of these markers also being usable for the issuing territory.